CoinWorth-Capital/PriceDefender-DApp/README.md

 ### App Example Action Flow
 To begin:
 - Whale or Treasury deposits stablecoins into PD.
+This capital is deployed as LP when specific conditions are met.

 When market conditions are normal/bullish:
 - Memecoin whale who believes in medium/long term price appreciation of that token commits 20% of his USD value in memecoin A via USDC